-Every time we tell our story (our testimony) we give honor and glory to God, and He is pleased with that.
+Every time you tell your story of how you became a follower of Jesus (your testimony), you give honor and glory to God, and He is pleased with that.

-When we share our story with others we help them get to know what God is like and what He can do.
+When you share your story with others, you help them get to know what God is like and what He can do.

-Whether you are in line at the grocery store, sitting with a family member or standing in front of a group of people, the Bible calls us to “always be ready” to explain our hope in Christ with gentleness and respect (1 Peter 3:15-16, NLT).
+Whether you are in line at the grocery store, sitting with a family member or standing in front of a group of people, the Bible calls you to “always be ready” to explain your hope in Christ with gentleness and respect (1 Peter 3:15-16, NLT).

-Sometimes we like to think that because it’s our story, we don’t have to do anything to be ready to tell it.
-After all, we were there when it happened, and we’re living it now.
+You may think that because it’s your story, you don’t have to do anything to be ready to tell it.
+After all, you were there when it happened, and you’re living it now.

-Yet we can get nervous, become side-tracked or forget things when sharing our testimonies, which can be confusing or distracting for those listening.
+But you can get nervous, become side-tracked or forget things when you’re sharing your testimony, which can be confusing or distracting for those listening.
 This is why a little preparation and practice can be so valuable.

-Let’s take a look at how to put your story together, section by section.
-There are five basic parts to your story: the opening, your life before Christ, how you came to Christ, your life after Christ, and the closing.
+Let’s take a look at how to put your story together, piece by piece.
+There are five basic parts to telling your story: the opening, your life before Christ, how you came to Christ, your life after Christ and the closing.

 - Your Life Before Christ.
 Paint a picture of what your life was like before you came to Christ.
-Don’t dwell too much on, or brag about, past sin struggles.
-Share only the details that relate to your theme –– just enough to show your need for Christ.
+Don’t dwell too much on or brag about past sins or struggles.
+Share only the details that relate to your theme — just enough to show your need for Christ.

 - Your Life After Coming to Christ.
 Share some of the changes that Christ has made in your life as they relate to your theme.
-Emphasize the changes in your character, attitude or perspective, not just mere changes in behavior.
+Emphasize the changes in your character, attitude or perspective, not just the changes in behavior.
 Be realistic.
 We still struggle as Christians.
-Life is far from perfect, but what's different about your life now?
+Life is far from perfect.
+But what’s different about your life now?

 - The Closing.
 End with a statement that summarizes your story and connects everything back to your theme.
-If you want, close with a Bible verse that relates to your experience.
+You may even want to close with a Bible verse that relates to your experience.

 - Pray before you write out and share your story.